MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="partition"></a> `partition`

-Classifies elements in a range into two disjoint sets, with those elements satisfying a unary predicate preceding those that fail to satisfy it.
+Classifies elements in a range into two disjoint sets, with those elements satisfying a unary predicate preceding the ones that fail to satisfy it.

 ```cpp
 template<class BidirectionalIterator, class UnaryPredicate>